-CHOICES defines domestic violence as physical assault, psychological abuse and/or sexual abuse between adult family members.
+CHOICES defines domestic violence as physical assault, psychological, emotional, economic and/or sexual abuse between intimate partners.
 Domestic violence cuts across all geographic, religious, socio-economic, racial, sex and age barriers.
 Domestic violence is learned, criminal, generational, cyclical and is correlated with substance abuse.
 Domestic violence increases in frequency and severity within a relationship yet is not a relationship issue.
-It is estimated that domestic violence occurs in at least one in four adult relationships in the area CHOICES serves.
+It is estimated that 1 in 3 women and 1 in 4 men will experience domestic violence in their lifetime.

 - Domestic violence exists and is a problem.

-- No family member deserves to be abused by another family member.
+- No family member deserves to be abused by an intimate partner.

-- No family member has the right to abuse another family member.
+- No person has the right to abuse their intimate partner.

 - Everyone has the right to a violence-free household.

-- CHOICES has a responsibility to adult victims of domestic violence.
+- CHOICES has a responsibility to adult victims of intimate partner violence.